 Once you click on "Change Password", you will be prompted to enter your Current Password, the New Password you desire, and the New Password again for confirmation.
 Once you are finished entering your new password, click on Save.

 To assign an application to your phone number, click Applications to bring up the drop down menu for application settings and click on "Application Configuration".

 From there, click on "Edit" for one of your phone numbers.

 Once you click on "Edit", you can choose the ASR Engine, TTS Engine, and the Application Source.
 Depending on your Application Source, you can then enter a Remote URL, Scratchpad, and Pre-Built Application for your number.

 For the ASR Engine, you should only select Nuance OSR 3.0 as the ASR Engine for your application.
 Note: For UK numbers, only Nuance OSR 3.0 is available as an option.

 For the Application Source, you can select Remote URL, Scratchpad, and Pre-Built Application as your options.
 For Remote URL, you would enter the URL of your application in the textbox that's provided.
-For Scratchpad, you would select the scratchpad of your choice from the drop-down list of scratchpads you had created.
-For Pre-Built Application, you would select the pre-built application of your choice from the drop-down list of pre-built applications you had created.
+For Scratchpad, you would select the scratchpad of your choice from the drop-down list of scratchpads you have created.
+For Pre-Built Application, you would select the pre-built application of your choice from the drop-down list of pre-built applications you have created.

 Once you have chosen all your settings, click on the Save button and you should be all set to dial into your application.